 Tweak the design and the features you offer to engage site visitors.
 Be an active participant on your website.
 Respond to questions quickly, thank people who share your posts on social media, and have discussions with your site visitors.
 The more of your personality you show, the more likely they’ll return.

-So that’s all from this blog I hope you liked this article on how to incorporate interactive web design into your business site.
+That’s all from this blog.
+I hope you liked this article on incorporating interactive web design into your business site.

-Also, if you like this article then please share it with your social media followers such as Facebook, Twitter, etc.
+Also, if you like this article, please share it with your social media followers, such as Facebook, Twitter, etc.